 How much money should my participant expect to spend during the trip?

-Participant spending during the summer can vary immensely.
+Participant spending during the summer can vary immensely, most participants spend an average of $300-500.
 Food and lodging are donated, which can keep costs low during the summer if participants are mindful of their budget.
 Typically participants will spend money on souvenirs for friends and family, t-shirts from national parks or cities they visit, stickers for their bikes or water bottles, and postcards.
 Additional costs for cyclists can include extra tubes for flat tires and maintenance for their bikes.
 Participants are encouraged to only to take a small amount of cash for places where credit cards aren’t accepted and a debit or credit card for larger expenses or emergencies.

 What should I purchase for my participant?